MerrimanLab/GeneExpressionAnalysis/README.md

 ## Wishlist

   - Change the threshold widget label from "log fold change" to "variablility' or something similar.
+COMPLETE.
   - include some validation on the number of genes clustered.
 Limit this to < 5000 genes.
+COMPLETE.